Melissa Frey, Director

 Joseph “Eddie” Emmanuel

 Joseph “Eddie” Emmanuel is central to the success of the Kutz Camp on every level.
 Eddie is the epitome of hard work, dedication, and a zest for life.
 From the most simple of repairs to the most complex challenges for improvement, Eddie’s unique insight and knowledge of the property have helped to save money and time.
 Always willing and eager to teach, Eddie is patient beyond expectations, and knowledgeable without measure.
 An avid Harley Davidson motorcyclist, Eddie rides annually for fundraisers including Breast Cancer Awareness, HIV-AIDS research and The Autism Foundation Organization of Hudson Valley.
-Entering his 25th year working for Kutz, this husband, father and grandfather is thrilled by the exciting projects to come this Spring.
+Eddie has been part of our staff team for more than 30 years.

 Kutz Camp Lay Leadership